The Bankrate promise

-Other factors become much more important: You can pick a bank because you like the app, you can chose a credit union because it offers better CD rates, or you can stick with your hometown bank when you take a job five states away.
+Other factors become much more important: the convenience and features of a bank’s mobile app, the best CD rates offered by a credit union or sticking with your hometown bank when you take a job five states away.

-Increasingly, you can also chose financial institutions that are aligned with your values, your faith, or the causes that are important to you.
+Another significant factor you may consider is finding an institution that aligns with your values, faith or the causes that are important to you.

-Here is a look at a few of the options for people seeking banks that match their values.
+Here are some options for consumers seeking banks that match their values.

-Amalgamated Bank in New York traditionally served labor union workers, and expanded to over time to be a proponent of progressive causes.
-It has long been the bank that progressive candidates running for office have used, for instance.
+Amalgamated Bank could be a good option for those with progressive political leanings.
+Based in New York, it traditionally served labor union workers, and has expanded over time to be a proponent of socially responsible causes.

-There are several financial institutions with religious affiliations across the U.S., including the Evangelical Christian Credit Union in Brea, Calif.
-Credit unions typically have a membership requirement, and at Evangelical Christian it is pretty straight-forward: Anyone who agrees with its statement of faith can join.
+There are several financial institutions with religious affiliations across the U.S., including the AdelFi credit union, a Christian-based Institution in Brea, California.
+Credit unions typically have a membership requirement, and at AdelFi it is pretty straight-forward: Anyone who agrees with its statement of faith can join.

-At its core, Evangelical Christian was designed to serve the financial needs of Americans engaged in missionary work around the world, letting them focus on the “full-time work of ministry,” says President and CEO Abel Pomar.
+At its core, AdelFi was designed to serve the financial needs of Americans engaged in missionary work around the world, letting them focus on the “full-time work of ministry,” says president and CEO Abel Pomar.

-With each new account, the credit union donates money to missionaries and other Christian-based efforts.
+The credit union gives 10 percent of its profits to missionaries and other Christian-based efforts.

-There are also various institutions oriented around other faiths, too.
-For instance, University Bank in Ann Arbor, Mich., operates University Islamic Financial, a lender that offers sharia-adherent products, including mortgages that are build around the Islamic prohibition against charging interest.
+There are various institutions oriented around other faiths, too.
+For instance, University Bank in Ann Arbor, Michigan, operates University Islamic Financial, a lender that offers sharia-adherent products, including mortgages that are built around the Islamic prohibition against charging interest.

 Environmentally friendly banking